Anisotropy of quadratic forms over global fields of characteristic $\neq$ 2 is diophantine: Abstract

 \section{Abstract}

 We prove that the set of anisotropic quadratic forms over global fields of characteristic different from 2 is a diophantine set.
-Our proof builds upon and extends the method of Koenigsmann, using tools from class field theory, local-global principles, and recent advances on the diophantine definability of non-norm sets over global fields.
+Our proof builds upon and extends the method of Koenigsmann, using tools from class field theory, the local-global principle, and advances on the diophantine definability of non-norm sets over global fields.